 You Have Sufficient Equity in Your Home

 Perhaps the most obvious qualification for a reverse mortgage is having enough equity in your home to tap into.
 The more equity you have in your home, the more likely it is that you can get cash from a reverse mortgage to supplement your retirement income.
 As a general “rule of thumb,” the equity in your home should be at least 50% of your home’s value.
 Fortunately, since home values have risen over the past year, many homeowners are finding that they can qualify for a greater amount than in the past.
-To get a better idea of how much you could qualify to receive, run the numbers with our reverse mortgage calculator.
-And check out ways to grow your home equity.
+To get a better idea of how much you could qualify to receive, contact the Longbridge team today.

 Sound like a good fit?
 Let’s talk.
 At Longbridge Financial, reverse mortgages are all that we do.
 We specialize in helping senior homeowners like you leverage your hard-earned home equity to address the financial challenges that impact so many American retirees.